BtheGit/redux-redux/README.md

 }
 ```

-This kind of returning functions gets into more advanced topics like currying and composition which we won't be covering, but I was hoping to at least dispell some of the mystery of lines like this:
+This kind of returning functions gets into more advanced topics like currying and composition which we won't be covering in detail, but I was hoping to at least dispell some of the mystery of lines like this:

 ```javascript
 const iAmAScaryFunction = () => () => () => () => 'Scary'